 Set on top of the luxurious Hotel Indigo Lower East Side, Mr. Purple is a trendy and urban rooftop bar with two terraces.
 A smaller one for private parties and with a bit calmer atmosphere, and a large terrace with a more vibrant feel and a lovely rooftop pool.

 Up here you can enjoy a wide range of cocktails and an all day food menu with American dishes.
 But best of all, there is also a special weekend brunch menu.
 This one includes stuff like Blackberry Yogurt Bowl, Cage Free Eggs Any Way, Smoked Salmon & Bagel, Sliders and a fantastic Smashed Avocado Toast.

 There is also a selection of special brunch cocktails, with classics like Mimosa and Bloody Mary.
 But also some more unique ones, like the Lucy's Diamond (domaine chandon sparkling, combier pamplemousse rose, orange blossom water, lemon bitters).
 Apart from cocktails you can also sip on fresh cold-pressed juices and handcrafted coffee.

 With an urban and trendy vibe, Mr. Purple is a popular spot, especially among the young and beautiful crowd.

 Visit website: www.mrpurplenyc.com/

-Find out more about rooftop bars in New York with booking links, opening hours and much more.
+Find out more about the best rooftop bars NYC here, with booking links, opening hours and much more.